paulmowat/paulmowat.github.io/data/blog/my-thoughts-on-working-from-home.md

 We've evolved along the way and now have an accepted meeting etiquette.
 Video calls are also used much more than before to try and add that personal element.

+**Takeaways** - This has been a difficult one.
+We all need to stay in touch and it's went from few meetings to lots of meetings due to the pandemic.
+It's now starting to calm down which is great.
+A good suggestion is to look at how you can do async communication more.
+Always think, do you need that extra meeting?
+Could I just have a group chat instead?

 ## Focus

 Being able to focus on work while at home is something that concerns a lot of people.
 For me, though this was never a concern.
 I love what I do and enjoy coding and building new applications.